 Gender & Politics: Those Who Are Comfortable Serving as Jurors During the Pandemic

 Our survey asked a series of questions about how the local, state, and federal government were responding to the pandemic.
 We suspected that these questions would be especially important because shelter-in-place and social distancing requirements occurred during the most contentious presidential campaign in generations.
 Our analysis confirms a divided country that mimics the results of the presidential election.
-Those who were comfortable serving as jurors tended to be Republican men who had disapproved of the way the State of California was handling the pandemic, and approved of the way the federal government was handling the pandemic.
+Those who were comfortable serving as jurors tended to be Republican men who disapproved of the way the State of California was handling the pandemic, but approved of the federal government’s approach.

 What Does This Mean for In-Person Jury Trials During the Pandemic?

-Potential jurors who have laissez-faire attitudes about the coronavirus, and are thus more likely to show up for in-person jury selection, tend to have attributes typically associated with a pro-defense leaning in civil cases, and a pro-prosecution leaning in criminal cases.
+Potential jurors who have laissez-faire attitudes about the coronavirus and are thus more likely to show up for in-person jury selection tend to have attributes typically associated with a pro-defense leaning in civil cases and a pro-prosecution leaning in criminal cases.
 Counsel should be aware of the strategic advantages or concerns that jury selection during the pandemic can have on the jury pool.
-A “full-steam-ahead” approach to trial, ignoring the risks of transmission, is very likely to result in a jury pool of boot-strapping rugged individualists, who may be loath to recognize themes of collective responsibility and emotional harm.
-While this may be a more favorable trial terrain for defendants in civil cases, especially those cases where emotional distress damages are sought, such a strategy can backfire dramatically, especially in cases where the plaintiffs have a particularly strong case.
-In post-trial interviews we’ve conducted over the years, we have heard a number of jurors question why a defendant would not agree to settle a case when the evidence strongly favored plaintiffs.
+A “full-steam-ahead” approach to trial, ignoring the risks of transmission, is very likely to result in a jury pool of boot-strapping rugged individualists who may be loath to recognize themes of collective responsibility and emotional harm.
+While that makeup may create a more favorable trial terrain for defendants in civil cases, especially those cases where emotional distress damages are sought, such a strategy can backfire dramatically when the plaintiffs have a strong case.
+In post-trial interviews we’ve conducted over the years, we’ve heard a number of jurors question why a defendant would not agree to settle a case when the evidence strongly favored plaintiffs.
 Though our data suggests that in-person juries during the pandemic might tend to favor defendants, it is the facts of the case that will determine the outcome.